oskardudycz/event-driven.io/content/posts/2026-07-20--throw-result-or-neither/index.en.md

 Still, should we throw on an import scenario?
 Who’s the authority here?
 What we’re doing is internalising decisions that someone else already made and is just informing us about, or telling us to do our job based on this information.

 So throwing is not a valid option here.
-The external system told us that its cart contains these product lines.
+The external system told us that its cart contains these products.
 That is true about the source system, but it does not mean our cart can accept them.
-The importer translates the external record into commands, and the returned events describe how our local model understood each line.
+The importer translates the external record into commands, and the returned events describe how our local model understood each products.

-For an accepted record, the `ProductItemAdded` events identify the imported lines and the resulting stream version is recorded.
-If stock is missing, the importer records the checked lines and the missing quantity.
+For an accepted record, the `ProductItemAdded` events identify the imported products and the resulting stream version is recorded.
+If stock is missing, the importer records the checked products and the missing quantity.
 It can continue with other records, then rebuild this cart’s commands with current availability after an inventory update.
 Retrying the unchanged commands immediately would only reproduce the same outcome.
 If the cart exceeds its item limit, waiting for stock cannot help; the source record needs correcting, so the importer marks it as rejected.

 Of course we could still throw if this operation is synchronous and we want to give quick feedback to the caller.
 Still, typically, we run batch operations as a background process; also, to have proper resilience, you already saw above how much integration could happen during such an import.
 Services we integrate with can be unavailable, have transient issues, time out, etc.